BlackShadow/Half-Life-1-RMF-/README.md

 # What is this project?

-This project basically aims to recreate original Half-Life map source files to very close to original.
+This project basically aims to recreate original Half-Life map source files very close to original.

 # Small reminder :